Death-Raider/Neural-Network/README.md

 #Application of CNN
 --------------------
 In the Application.js file, I have created a simple CNN for mnist number recognition but there are more modules needed to install first.
+After training finishes then u can start running plot.py to see how the loss and accuracy changed

 ```cmd
 npm install mnist cli-progress